 - 1. Four-Day, Three-Night Murray River Cruise by Classic Paddle Wheeler PS Murray Princess

-- 3. Eight-Day, Seven-Night Goolwa to Mildura Cruise by Day, Sleep at Riverside Accommodation – Hotels and Motels.
+- 3. 8-Day, 7-Night Goolwa to Mildura Spirit of Australia Catamaran Cruise by Day, Sleep on Land

 If you want to hire your own houseboat see my post here: Murray River Houseboats in South Australia

-There’s some options here for confident ‘sailors’ or landlubbers who prefer to sleep on solid ground:
+Here are the options for confident ‘sailors’ who are happy to sleep on the boats, or landlubbers who prefer to sleep on solid ground:

-- Stay in a berth with en-suite on the boat (PS Murray Princess)
+- Stay in a berth with an en-suite on the boat.
+In the large PS Murray Princess or the boutique PS Emmylou.

-- Cruise the river by day and stay at hotels/motels at night (Spirit Australia)
+- Cruise the river by day and stay at hotels/motels at night on the Spirit Australia catamaran.

 Activities can include small-boat safaris, nature walks, kayaking, swimming, fishing, and bonfires on the riverbank under a starlit sky!